MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/single-server-components.md

 #### SDN Gateway VM

-THe SDN Gateway VM is used to route network traffic between a virtual network and another network, either local or remote.
+The SDN Gateway VM is used to route network traffic between a virtual network and another network, either local or remote.
 SDN Gateways can be used to:

 - Create secure site-to-site IPsec connections between SDN virtual networks and external networks over the internet.